 - These are comparatively more expensive than wood paint

-- Metal paints can be toxic if you want to paint products like wooden kids’ toys, nursery rocking chairs, or birdhouses.
+- Metal paints can be toxic if you want to coat products like indoor tables and chairs, wooden kids’ toys, nursery rocking chairs, or birdhouses.

-For painting wood products such as these, you should instead invest in safer, non-toxic paint alternatives that can be used on wood.
+For painting wooden items such as these, you should instead invest in safer, non-toxic paint alternatives designed explicitly to be used for wood.

 While there are paints specifically made for wood, you can apply any type of paint to your wood surface in a pinch.